 Do Breast Implants Cause Brain Fog?

-“Brain fog,” characterized by symptoms like poor concentration and memory issues, is frequently cited among people with BII.
+“Brain fog,” characterised by symptoms like poor concentration and memory issues, is frequently cited among people with BII.
 However, the scientific community has yet to fully understand or establish a direct correlation between breast implants and cognitive difficulties, including brain fog.

 Do Symptoms of Breast Implant Illness Fluctuate?